Jim Caviezel, Chiwetel Ejiofor, Jamie Alexander, Sam Shepard,

 Jack McBrayer, Bradley Whitford, Hal Holbrook

-Savannah is a story of redemption that takes more than a lifetime to achieve.
+Savannah is a period film set in the old South: it is a story of redemption that takes more than a lifetime to achieve.
 Set in the lush landscape of the Savannah River with its marshes and moss-draped live oaks and the Civil War city famously spared by Sherman for its beauty and charm, this historical tale is both romantic and tragic.

 Ward Allen is larger than life, maddening and endearing, brilliant and effusive.
 Born into deep Southern wealth, he turns his back on the family plantation choosing instead a fiercely independent life on the river.
 He becomes a legendary market hunter—the best damn rifleman on the Savannah River—armed equally with an encyclopedic knowledge of Shakespeare and a bottomless knowledge of the marsh and the birds that inhabit it.

 Ward occupies an invincible place in Savannah’s pantheon of characters until a personal tragedy, coupled with the seismic socio-political shifts of the early twentieth-century, leave him groundless—psychologically and literally.
 Unable to become a different man, he drifts away from society and retreats into the solitude of the river, with his only touch-point to the world, Christmas Moultrie, a freed slave and steadfast friend.